-5. Data subjects' rights of access
+7.5 Data subjects' right of access

 BFA is fully committed to facilitating access by data subjects ('applicants') to their personal data, while bearing in mind the need to protect other individuals' rights of privacy.

 All applicants will be expected to request access in writing or via email and will need to supply proof of identity before any data can be released.
 If a request is made by a third party BFA must be given adequate proof that the data subject has given authority to the third party for disclosure.